gboxo/gboxo.github.io/_posts/2024-10-3-Gemma2-Lists.md

-One impressive example of this, is the SAE in the RS in layer 0, upon close inspection, the top-5 features for this SAE where very related to the short token, after ablation the average number of items is close to the Template 2.
+One impressive example of this, is the SAE in the RS in layer 0, upon close inspection, the top-5 features for this SAE were very related to the short token, after ablation the average number of items is close to the Template 2.

 For the other SAEs the resulting number of tokens was close to the Template 3.